awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 + After you create your landing zone, all resources in your landing zone, for example, Amazon S3 buckets, are subject to guardrails\.
 + OUs created through AWS Control Tower have mandatory guardrails applied to them automatically, and optional guardrails applied at the discretion of administrators\.
 + OUs created outside of an AWS Control Tower landing zone \(that is,* unregistered OUs* are displayed in the AWS Control Tower console, but AWS Control Tower guardrails do not apply to them, unless they become registered OUs\.
 + When you enable guardrails on an organizational unit \(OU\) that is registered with AWS Control Tower, preventive guardrails apply to all member accounts under the OU, enrolled and unenrolled\.
-Detective guardrails apply to enrolled acconts only\.
+Detective guardrails apply to enrolled accounts only\.

+## Exception to guardrails for the management account<a name="exception-to-guardrails"></a>

+The root user and any IAM administrators in the management account can perform work that guardrails would otherwise deny\.
+This exception is intentional\.
+It prevents the management account from entering into an unusable state\.
+All actions taken within the management account continue to be tracked in the logs contained within the log archive account, for purposes of accountability and auditing\.

+## Considerations for guardrails and accounts<a name="guardrails-and-accounts"></a>

+When working with guardrails and accounts, consider the following properties:

 **Guardrails and accounts**
-+ Accounts created through the AWS Control Tower Account Factory inherit their parent OU's guardrails\.
++ Accounts created through the Account Factory in AWS Control Tower inherit the guardrails of the parent OU, and the associated resources are created\.
 + Accounts created outside of an AWS Control Tower landing zone do not inherit AWS Control Tower guardrails\.
-These are * unenrolled* accounts\.
+These are called * unenrolled* accounts\.
++ Accounts created outside of AWS Control Tower won't inherit guardrails in AWS Control Tower until you enroll them\.
+However, these unenrolled accounts *are* displayed in AWS Control Tower\.

+  Accounts inherit guardrails from an OU upon enrollment in that OU\.
++ An OU can contain enrolled or unenrolled *member accounts*\.
-+ *Unenrolled* accounts are displayed in the AWS Control Tower console\.
-Guardrails do not apply to an unenrolled account unless it becomes a member account of a registered AWS Control Tower OU\.
++ Guardrails do not apply to an unenrolled account unless it becomes a member account of a registered AWS Control Tower OU\.
 In that case, preventive guardrails for the OU will apply to the unenrolled account\.
 Detective guardrails will not apply\.

-**Exceptions to guardrails**
-+ The root user and any IAM administrators in the management account can perform work that guardrails would otherwise deny\.
-This exception is intentional\.
-It prevents the management account from entering into an unusable state\.
-All actions taken within the management account continue to be tracked in the logs contained within the log archive account, for purposes of accountability and auditing\.
++ When you enable guardrails with strongly recommended guidance, AWS Control Tower creates and manages certain additional AWS resources in your accounts\.
+Do not modify or delete resources created by AWS Control Tower\.
+Doing so could result in the guardrails entering an unknown state\.
+For more information, see [Guardrail Reference](guardrails-reference.md)\.

 ## Optional Guardrails<a name="optional-guardrails"></a>